jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 **TOM**:
-We're expecting an RCMP briefing in a couple of hours now to shed more light on what happened.
+We're expecting an rcmpbriefing in a couple of hours now to shed more light on what happened.
 We're hearing of more victims.
 The count is up to 17 including the killer.
 You mentioned the occupations of some of those people.